Raedin24/School/L400/Sem 2/DCIT 406/Lecture 3.md

 | Address spoofing attacks        | Threat actors create packets with false source IP address info.
 Classified into *blind* and *non-blind* spoofing.Non-blind allows one to see the traffic b/n host and target |
 | Man-in-the-middle attack (MITM) |                                                                                                                                                                              |
 | Session hijacking               |                                                                                                                                                                              |

+> ARP resolves MAC addresses to IP addresses.
+Works at Layer 2